Veynah/KaliLinux/README.md

 <br>

 `head filename` displays the first few lines of a file (default 10).
-Useful for quickly peeking at the beginning of files. `head -n filename` for a specific number of lines at the beginning of the file.
+Useful for quickly peeking at the beginning of files. `head -n filename` for a specific number of lines at the beginning of the file. <br>

 <img src='./img/17-head.png' width=70%>